Hotel Information | Registration | Agenda | Sponsors

 406-721-8550

 Room reservations at the Holiday Inn Downtown can be made by calling 406-721-8550 or click here; reference BroadbandMT.
-Room rates start at $299/night plus tax.
+Room rates start at $274/night plus tax.
+Please note the contractual amount has been reduced from $299 to $274 and will reflect in all past and current reservations made in this room block.
 Room block rates expire July 18, 2025.
 Please note that the booking link above is NOT mobile compatible.
 Discounted rates are available three days before and after the contractual dates of August 17-20, but you must call to make your reservation.

 Registration